GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

     Defines the depth of the daemon process socket listener queue.
-By default the limit is 100, although this is actually a hint, as different operating systems can have different limits on the maximum value or otherwise treat it in special ways.a
+By default the limit is 100, although this is actually a hint, as different operating systems can have different limits on the maximum value or otherwise treat it in special ways.

-    This option can be set, along with ``queue-timeout`` to try and better handle back logging when the WGSI application gets overloaded.
+    This option can be set, along with ``queue-timeout`` to try and better handle back logging when the WSGI application gets overloaded.

 .. _socket-user: